jeffmacd/pyqbclient/README.md

 #### subset: *list*
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**A list of columns in your DataFrame you wish to be uploaded while excluding all others (except merge if specified)**

+#### Returns: dict
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Returns a dict with lists of created, updated and unchanged record ids as well as a count of processed records**

 \
 Will upload records to the table based on the DataFrame provided.
-Results are returned in logging.

 ```
 my_table_client.post_data(external_df=df)
 ```

 ### create_fields